-Here is some serious food for thought: People probably consume 3,000 to 5,000 calories around the Thanksgiving dinner table — yikes.
-While eating often takes center stage during the holidays, that doesn’t mean we have to give up on good health.
-Check out these tips for a fit and healthy Thanksgiving without sacrificing any flavor or fun.
+Here’s some serious food for thought: People probably consume 3,000 to 5,000 calories around the Thanksgiving table.
+Yikes.
+While eating often takes center stage during the holidays, that doesn’t we have to give up on good health.
+Check out these tips for a fit and healthy holiday, without sacrificing any flavor or fun.

-- Get outside.
 Up early?
-Go for a walk to enjoy some pre-festivities alone time, or grab your favorite second cousin to catch up.
-For something a bit more intense, round up a group of family or friends and hit the backyard or local park for some flag football.
+Go for a walk or run to enjoy some pre-festivities alone time, or grab your favorite second cousin to catch up.
+For something a bit more competitive, round up a group of family or friends and hit the backyard or local park for some flag football.

-- Do it fast.
 Don’t have an hour to hit the gym?
+Don’t worry.
 Try an at-home circuit workout, Tabata training, or a Greatist Workout of the Day.
-All it takes is 20 minutes (or less!) to get in a good workout.
+All take 20 minutes (or less!) to get in a good workout.

-- Bust a move.
 Nothing says family bonding more than a dance party.
 Gather a group, turn up the tunes, and get the blood flowing.
-It may help digest all that stuffing, too.
+It may help you digest all that stuffing too.

 Before heading to the kitchen, keep these healthy tips in mind to enjoy the festive food without going overboard.

-- Eat breakfast.
 Skipping breakfast in order to “save your appetite” for dinner probably isn’t the best idea.
 Not breaking the fast ‘til the afternoon may lead to binging later on (read: four servings of mashed potatoes).Breakfast consumption affects appetite, energy intake, and the metabolic and endocrine responses to foods consumed later in the day in male habitual breakfast eaters.
 Astbury NM, Taylor MA, Macdonald IA.
 The Journal of nutrition, 2011, May.;141(7):1541-6100.” data-widget=”linkref

 Make sure to drink water throughout the day to stay hydrated.
-Not drinking enough could spark hunger pangs, which may actually be thirst.
+Not drinking enough H2O could spark hunger pangs, which may actually be thirst.

-- Go easy on the appetizers.
 Cheese and crackers can happen any day of the year.
-Save your appetite (and calorie consumption!) as it gets closer to dinnertime.
+Save your appetite (and calorie consumption!) for dinnertime.

-- Chew slowly.
 How quickly we eat really does matter, research shows.
 In one study, fast eaters consumed around three ounces of food per minute, while slowpokes only ate about two ounces.
 Chewing slowly could mean less calories consumed, so take a chill pill when digging into the dinner plate.

-- Watch out for dangerfoods.
-Be careful of foods that aren’t as healthy as they seem.
+Be careful with foods that aren’t as healthy as they seem.
 (Green bean casserole, anyone?)
 Gratins, mashed potatoes, and cranberry sauce may hide some sneaky ingredients high in fat and sugar.

-- Drink responsibly.
-Unfortunately, liquid calories can sneak up on us during the holidays.
-Go easy on the booze and stick to a healthier cocktail like a vodka soda or bloody mary to avoid excess sugar.
+Unfortunately, calories from alcohol can sneak up on us during the holidays.
+Go easy on the booze and stick to healthier cocktails like a vodka soda or Bloody Mary to avoid excess sugar.

-- Skip the seconds.
 Wait 20 minutes (the amount of time it probably takes to feel full) before filling up the dinner plate again.
 Unless you’re really hungry, save some food for leftovers—the best part about Thanksgiving, right?

 An overdose of family and food can be stressful.
 Here are some ways to feel rested, calm, and in control.

-- Inhale, exhale.
-Stressed because you’re trying to clean the bathroom and prep the turkey while entertaining seven cousins and Skyping with your Uncle?
-Take six to 10 deep breaths or try other quick, breathing exercises to relax.
+Stressed because you’re trying to clean up the living room and prep the turkey while entertaining seven cousins and skyping with Uncle Mike?
+Take six to 10 deep breaths or try these quick, breathing exercises to relax.

-- Write it down.
 If choosing to count calories over the holidays, track your food in a journal so you know how much you’re consuming.
 (Wait, I did have a hearty breakfast!)
-This will keep us in control of what and how much we’re eating.
+This will keep you in control of what and how much you’re actually eating.

-- Meditate.
-Whether enduring too much family time or unable to resist eating a whole pumpkin pie (we understand), some meditation will could help lower stress levels.
+Whether enduring too much family time or unable to resist eating a whole pumpkin pie (we get it), meditation can help lower stress levels.
 All you need is a few minutes and a quiet corner.
 (Need some guidance?
 Check out this video on how to meditate while your mind is racing.)

 Make sure to get seven to nine hours of sleep the night before Thanksgiving.
 Not getting enough sleep could amp up appetite levels the following day.Impact of sleep and sleep loss on glucose homeostasis and appetite regulation.
 Knutson KL.
 Sleep medicine clinics, 2007, undefined.;2(2):1556-407X.
 (Can’t sleep?
 Try these tips to catch some ZZZ’s.)